WunschUnreif/CS383-Visualization/README.md

 This project is a website that visualize the evaluation process of the Simply Typed Lambda Calculus under environment model.
 No dependencies other than a browser is needed since the interpreter is written in TypeScript and then compiled into JavaScript.

 The product can be visited at the [Github Pages](https://wunschunreif.github.io/CS383-Visualization/).
+The Chrome browser is highly recommended.
+And bugs have been found about line numbering in the Safari browser.